 |

-Pick-up/ drop-off for this trip is from Juan Santamaría International Airport (SJO) or hotels in San Jose.
-Transfer times are available anytime.
+Pick-up/ drop-off for this trip is available from Juan Santamaría International Airport (SJO) or hotels in San Jose at anytime.

 Check here for details and availability